AMMO Inc. (POWW) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Parsons Capital Management, Inc. with over 0.45 million shares valued at $1.5 million.
 The investor’s holdings represent 0.90% of the POWW Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Virtu Financial LLC with 0.1 million shares valued at $0.34 million to account for 0.20% of the shares outstanding.
 The other top investors are Pinnacle Associates, Ltd. which holds 100000.0 shares representing 0.20% and valued at over $0.33 million, while Renaissance Technologies, LLC holds 0.18% of the shares totaling 89326.0 with a market value of $0.29 million.

-AMMO Inc. (NASDAQ: POWW) is 69.70% higher on its value in year-to-date trading and has touched a low of $1.35 and a high of $9.95 in the current 52-week trading range.
+AMMO Inc. (NASDAQ: POWW) is 88.48% higher on its value in year-to-date trading and has touched a low of $1.41 and a high of $9.95 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The POWW stock was last observed hovering at around $5.91 in the last trading session, with the day’s loss setting it -0.31%.
+The POWW stock was last observed hovering at around $5.92 in the last trading session, with the day’s gains setting it 0.3%.

-The stock witnessed a -19.89% loss in the last 1 month and extending the period to 3 months gives it a 53.85%, and is -15.92% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 8.99% over the week and 10.42% over the month.
+The stock witnessed a -13.13% loss in the last 1 month and extending the period to 3 months gives it a 86.79%, and is 3.67% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.29% over the week and 9.97% over the month.

 AMMO Inc. (POWW) Analyst Forecasts